Phoenix Fan Fusion: History and organization

 In January 2018, the convention was renamed Phoenix Comic Fest.
-This was done to avoid use of the term "comic con", which is a response to San Diego Comic-Con International lawsuit.
+This was done to avoid use of the term "comic con", which is a response to a San Diego Comic-Con lawsuit.
 In 2018, bracelets were given to attendees in place of laminated passes.
 On the Saturday of the con, a fire alarm caused an evacuation just before 8 pm; many attendees stayed just outside the convention center.
 At 9:30 p.m., it was determined to be a false alarm, but what was left of the scheduling for Saturday night had to be cancelled and rescheduled for safety reasons.
 The following morning the convention announced that attendees who had purchased a Saturday pass would be able to obtain a Sunday pass as compensation for Saturday's incident.
 The convention hours were extended as well.
 During the 2018 convention, it was announced that the convention would again be renamed in 2019 to Phoenix Fan Fusion.

 The 2020 Phoenix Fan Fusion was cancelled due to the COVID-19 pandemic.
 It was initially deferred to 2021 but then rescheduled for January 2022.
 However, in September 2021, due to uncertainties surrounding Delta variant of COVID-19, Phoenix Fan Fusion was once again postponed to May 2022.